Allen May

 Allen May (born October 30, 1969, in Dallas, Texas) is an American racecar driver.
-He drove in the U.S. F2000 National Championship, and, in 1997 he started a single race in the Indy Racing League IndyCar Series for Arizona Motorsport at Texas Motor Speedway where he crashed on lap 36 and was credited with 22nd place.
-He is also a former Formula Continental SCCA national champion.
+He drove in the U.S. F2000 National Championship, and in 1997, he started a single race in the Indy Racing League IndyCar Series for Arizona Motorsport at Texas Motor Speedway where he crashed on lap 36 and was credited with 22nd place.

+May is also a former Formula Continental SCCA national champion.